DoctorFuchs/kiosk/README.md

 # Kiosk app

-This project is a basic cashbox system for small kiosk’s, stall’s and sales.
+This project is a basic point of sale system for small kiosk’s, stall’s and sales.
 The backend is build in python, the frontend with the three web design technologies HTML, CSS and JavaScript.
-You are invited to improve the system and contribute to the project.
+Feel free to improve the system and contribute to the project.
 Just ask if there are questions.

 ## install